Operations During Pandemic

 Upload documents online.
 Correspondence and forms that are NOT listed above as available for online submission can be downloaded HERE.
 Once you have completed the form, you must notarize it (if applicable) and submit it in one of three ways:

-- Upload it in your secure MyNYCERS account (log in and look for the link labeled “Upload a Form or Document”), or
+- Upload it in your secure MyNYCERS account (log in and look for the link labeled “Upload a Form or Document” and search for the document name), or

 - Mail it to NYCERS at 30-30 47th Ave., Suite 1010, Long Island City, NY 11101.